SRGSSR/pillarbox-apple/Sources/Monitoring/Monitoring.docc/PillarboxMonitoring.md

 The tracker supports ``MetricsTracker/Metadata`` that can be optionally provided to send additional information about the content being played.

-> Tip: Metadata is usually retrieved by the `PlayerItem` itself and provided to the adapter mapping closure.
-More information is available from PillarboxPlayer documentation.
+> Tip: Information about the content is usually retrieved by the `PlayerItem` itself and provided automatically to the adapter mapping closure.
+Refer to PillarboxPlayer documentation for more information.

 This is all that is required to monitor playback.
-Once the item is being played the tracker will automatically gather relevant metrics and send them to the specified endpoint.
+Once the item is being played the tracker automatically gathers relevant metrics and sends them to the specified endpoint.